D0rDa4aN919/Py-JSON-Dropper/README.md

 - Run the dropper script on the target side and it will decode the JSON API, extract malware bodies, and insert those bodies to files with the index number of malware ("{file name}_{index}.{ext}").

 <h2 style="text-align:center;">License</h2>
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the @[LICENSE](LICENSE) file for details.

 <h2 style="text-align:center;">Author</h2>
 - [D0rDa4aN919](https://github.com/D0rDa4aN919)